sideeg/easy-move/README.md

 ## Risks

     - **Technical Risks:** A potential technical risk is integrating the APIs smoothly.
-To mitigate this, you will thoroughly test API interactions and have error-handling mechanisms.
+To mitigate this, we will thoroughly test API interactions and have error-handling mechanisms.
     - **Non-Technical Risks:** Users' reliance on accurate weather information is a non-technical risk.
 You will add disclaimers about data accuracy to minimize potential impacts.

 ## Infrastructure